 From July through December 2016, below average SSTs were observed over most of the central and eastern Pacific Ocean.

 During January and February 2017, above-average SSTs expanded within the eastern Pacific Ocean.

-Since mid April 2017, near-to-above average SSTs expanded across the equatorial Pacific.
+Since mid April 2017, near-to-above average SSTs were evident across most of the equatorial Pacific.